xcart/xcart-docs/_pages/kb_en/modules/square.md

    You need to switch the API version to 2019-02-13 or prior.
 To switch the API version, use the button **Change Version**.

    After properly setting the API version, scroll up the **Credentials** page.
 Here you will find your Application ID and Access Token.
-Do not close the page just yet, as you will need to copy these details onto the Square Payments addon settings page in your X-Cart store.
+Do not close the page just yet, as you will need to copy these details onto the Square addon settings page in your X-Cart store.

 ## Square Payments Addon Configuration

 Before you start, make sure the addon [Square Payments](https://market.x-cart.com/addons/square.html "Square") is {% link "installed and enabled" ref_Vn1mMUw9 %} in your X-Cart store.
 Also make sure you have properly completed your Square account setup and created a connection app for your store as described in the section above.
-Keeping the app details open in one of your browser tabs, you can now log in to your X-Cart store Admin area in another browser tab and proceed to configuring Square Payments addon settings in your X-Cart store.
+Keeping the app details open in one of your browser tabs, you can now log in to your X-Cart store Admin area in another browser tab and proceed to configuring Square addon settings in your X-Cart store.

-To configure the Square Payments addon settings in your store, follow the steps below:
+To configure the Square addon settings in your store, follow the steps below:

-1. In your X-Cart store Admin area, go to the Square Payments addon settings page.
+1. In your X-Cart store Admin area, go to the Square addon settings page.
 Use one of the methods below:
    * Follow the **Settings** link for the addon Square Payments in the **My Addons** section of your store Admin area:
      ![square_settings.png]({{site.baseurl}}/attachments/ref_5kZcVsK7/square_settings.png)
    * In the **Store setup** -> **Payment methods** section of your store Admin area, click {% link "**Add payment method**" ref_36BqwVSF %}, use search to find the payment method "Square" and follow the Settings link opposite its name:
      ![square_settings1.png]({{site.baseurl}}/attachments/ref_5kZcVsK7/square_settings1.png)

-2. On the Square Payments addon settings page, choose the application mode you require (must be the same as has been set for your Square application) and provide your connection credentials:
+2. On the Square addon settings page, choose the application mode you require (must be the same as has been set for your Square application) and provide your connection credentials:
    ![settings-page.png]({{site.baseurl}}/attachments/ref_5kZcVsK7/settings-page.png)

    **SANDBOX APPLICATION MODE**